hashicorp/terraform-website/content/source/docs/enterprise/api/stability-promise.html.md

 * Adding new attributes, links, or relationships to existing API requests and responses.
 * Adding new optional query paramters to existing API requests.

+Security vulnerabilities are an exception to this stability promise; we will make backwards incompatible changes to stable endpoints if it is necessary to protect our security or the security of our users.

-Any endpoints that are not stable (i.e., endpoints that are in beta) or suspectible to security vulnerabilities are subject to change without notice.
+Endpoints that are in beta are subject to change without notice.

 ## Deprecation policy